 - It is not permitted to drink and drive, the legal blood alcohol level is 0.0%.

-- Iranian police have the right of testing drivers under the influence of alcohol and drugs.
+- Iranian police have the right to testing drivers under the influence of alcohol and drugs.

 - Iran has a high rate of road traffic accidents as many local drivers ignore traffic rules.

 - Roads are generally in good condition and all bigger cities are connected by highways.